Frequently Asked Questions (FAQ’s)

 Do you take insurance?

-Long story short, no. Although I will be looking to accept Medicare one day, other insurances will not be accepted.
+Have you ever been billed an unexpected or large amount after seeing a physician or doctor several months after?
+For that and many other reasons, I am out of network with every insurance besides Medicare ( in network).
 They dictate how physical therapy is performed as well as the frequency and duration.
 It’s only sensical that your one and only physical therapist understands your impairments, level of dysfunction and understands what treatment program will best serve you.
 Lastly, physical therapy isn’t meant to be jammed into a 4-6 week session.
 A lot of the times it is relearning habitual movements, movement patterns, and composed of a life long learning journey guiding you not only to your prior level of function, but past.
 This is meant to be on a continuum as long as needed, not always 4-6 weeks.
+That being said, you will still be provided a receipt after the service so that you can call your insurance and receive your out of network benefits.

 Who is a good candidate for physical therapy?